NackLAnk/Assignment-ADS-1/README.md

 To run the program, the user must compile and run the Main.java file.
 Upon running, the user is prompted with a welcome message and asked to select a problem task by typing in the corresponding number.
 After selecting a problem, the user is prompted with a specific question and must input their answer into the console.

-The 10 problems are as follows:
+### The 10 problems are as follows:
-1.Find the minimum value in an array.
+1. Find the minimum value in an array.
-2.Find the average value of an array.
+2. Find the average value of an array.
-3.Determine if a number is prime or composite.
+3. Determine if a number is prime or composite.
-4.Find the factorial of a number.
+4. Find the factorial of a number.
-5.Find the nth number in the Fibonacci sequence.
+5. Find the nth number in the Fibonacci sequence.
-6.Raise a number to a certain power.
+6. Raise a number to a certain power.
-7.Reverse an array.
+7. Reverse an array.
-8.Determine if a string contains any letters.
+8. Determine if a string contains any letters.
 9. Find Binomial Coefficient.
 10. Find Greatest Common Divisor (GCD).